fredlcore/Robotan/Supported Models.md

 The following lawn robots SHOULD be supported in general as they all use the same app.
+**Robots with an AM4000 mainboard (such as the L250) do not work with Robotan because they don't have a serial port on the mainboard!**
 The following is a list of functions enabled by default in the firmware of the robot.
 If your robot does not offer the full functionality, you should get in touch with your manufacturer and politely ask whether they are going to add